Personal tools

 Young Voters

-Since voting levels have historically been lowest among young people, the election authority may launch an initiative to increase registration of young voters.
+Since voting levels have historically been lowest among young people, the election management authority may launch an initiative to increase registration of young voters.
 As part of the initiative, it may develop a voter education program focusing on youth; this could also be used as a component of high school civic education programs.
-To interest young people and involve them in the voting process, the election authority may organize public performances, such as the “Rock the Vote” events held recently in some countries.
-The election authority may also develop a provisional register of young people who will reach voting age within one or two years; once they do, they can automatically be transferred to the general voters list.
+To interest young people and involve them in the voting process, the election management authority may organise public performances, such as the “Rock the Vote” events held recently in some countries.
+The election management authority may also develop a provisional register of young people who will reach voting age within one or two years; once they do, they can automatically be transferred to the general voters’ list.

 Members of Ethnic Communities